6 Types of Content You Should Be Sharing on LinkedIn

 2. Industry News and Research

-LinkedIn is a business-to-business platform whose users are actively looking for content related to their industry.
+LinkedIn is a business-to-business platform with users actively looking for content related to their industry.
 This makes it an ideal platform for sharing research-based case studies, reports, and whitepapers.

 For example, Aleranyx IT Services shared an industry report to engage their LinkedIn audience.